As Zendikar rises, the land falls.

 Theros Beyond Death (January 2020)

-Leading into Theros Beyond Death, every full-art basic land depicted a place.
+Before Theros Beyond Death, every full-art basic land depicted a place.
 This set was the first time full-art lands showcased something more abstract.

 When you look at constellations, you can find symbolism among the stars.
 So, when you want to symbolize the colors of mana in full-art basic lands, well…